canarieids/Zeek-Ubuntu-22.04/README.md

 > Participants are encouraged to follow their own account policy.
 Later steps will outline the creation of a `zeek` user and group that will have access to `Zeek Application` functions and files.
 > Complete the following steps steps to create Zeek user and group

-1. Login with the account created during the OS deployment  (in this example 'csadmin')
+1. Login with the account created during the OS deployment, in this example 'csadmin', which will be represented with "(Root)" in this guide.
-2. Use the following example to create the Zeek User
+2. (Root)  Use the following example to create the Zeek User

 ```
 sudo adduser zeek